The Best Performance SUVs In 2025

 ‘Where’s [insert car here],' we hear you angrily yelling at the screen of your preferred electronic device.
 Well, there are reasons for a few seemingly obvious omissions from this list.

 The Mercedes-AMG G63 and Land Rover Defender V8 are both hugely characterful things, but their SUV status is debatable: we think of them more as old-school 4x4s fused with muscle cars.
-Likewise the Ferrari Purosangue, which focuses far more on the ‘S’ part of the SUV equation than the ‘U’.
-On the other end of the scale, the Bentley Bentayga is certainly fast, but more of an effortless luxury barge than a proper sporting machine, especially with the death of the W12-powered Speed version.
+On the other side of that debate is the Ferrari Purosangue, which focuses far more on the ‘S’ part of the SUV equation than the ‘U’.
+Then there's the Bentley Bentayga: undeniably fast, but more of an effortless luxury barge than a proper sporting machine, especially with the death of the W12-powered Speed version.

 The Mercedes-AMG GLC 63 has good bones, but is let down too much by its complicated, uninspiring four-cylinder hybrid powertrain.
 Maybe the rumoured switch back to V8 power can fix this in a couple of years.
 Finally, the BMW XM: as the first solely M-developed SUV, it could have been brilliant, but it has a confused personality and monstrous looks that even the staunchest defenders of some of BMW’s recent designs have failed to take to.
 Shame.